qteatime/kate/docs/source/user/manual/security/sandboxing.rst

 legacy applications.

-Kate's native executable version is not currently sandboxed, but there are plans to only ship native executables that work with the OS native sandbox.
+Kate's native executable version is not currently sandboxed, but there are plans to ship native executables that work with the OS native sandbox.
 This means that, on Windows, the Kate native executable would be distributed as a Windows Store application with limited capabilities.
-On Linux (and Steam OS) we're looking into distributing Kate's native executable using `Flatpak <https://flatpak.org/>`_ and `Snap <https://snapcraft.io/>`_, which both add OS-level sandboxing to Linux, and thus limit any damage the native process could cause.
+On Linux (and Steam OS) we're looking into distributing Kate's native executable using `Flatpak <https://flatpak.org/>`_ and `Snap <https://snapcraft.io/>`_, both of which add OS-level sandboxing to Linux and thus limit any damage the native process could cause.